ja3279/MorseRunnerCustomDta/README.md

 * `first4_callsigns.dta` - contains just leading 4 characters of callsigns
 * `all_callsigns.dta` contains all the callsigns of all lengths.

 Replace Morse Runner's `Master.dta` file with one of these files.
-Ensure you save the backup the original `Master.dta` file so that you can revert when needed.
+Ensure you save and backup the original `Master.dta` file so that you can revert when needed.

 Example:
 ```bash